 📌 Pellets are more efficient and less prone to bridging than crystals, so they’re a better choice for people with very hard water.

 If you get through more water softener salts than the average person, look for deals on bulk-buying salt at a lower cost per pound.

 Type of water softener

-The best water softening salts can be used in all types of water softeners, but always read product descriptions before making a purchase to be certain.
+The best water softening salts can be used in all types of water softeners, but always read product descriptions before you buy to be certain.

 Softener maintenance & upkeep

 Once you’ve filled your brine tank, you’ll need to schedule regular refills to keep the system working as efficiently as possible.

 If you want to avoid maintenance as much as possible, buy a high-purity salt that isn’t prone to bridging and lasts longer between salt topups.

 🤔 What is water softener salt and what does it do?

 Water softener salt is the sodium that’s needed for the ion exchange softening process.